 - Reducing probation time and staff turnover.

 While psychometric tests should not be relied upon solely to make hiring decisions, they add significant value to the recruitment process.
 For starters, they introduce a completely objective measure of a candidate’s personality or intellectual ability (depending on the assessment method of choice) that a recruiter or hiring manager may not be able to directly measure themselves.
-They also eliminate any preconceived ideas, assumptions or biases previously established by the recruiter/hiring manager by adding in a function that will either confirm or challenge these ideas.
+They also eliminate any preconceived ideas, assumptions or biases previously held by the recruiter/hiring manager by adding in a function that will either confirm or challenge these ideas.

-The results that psychometric tests produce are computer generated, and therefore the interpretation of them should not be taken in isolation, rather, in the context of the role, the organisational environment, and the business needs that the role is trying to fill.
+The results that psychometric tests produce are computer generated, and therefore the interpretation of them should not be taken in isolation, rather, in the context of the role, the organisational environment, and the business need that the role is trying to fill.
 Doing this will allow the right selection decisions to be made.

 Personality tests are beneficial in what they add to a recruitment process for a number of reasons.
 For starters, they provide insight into how the candidate operates in certain environments, how they react in given situations, how they think and solve problems, their level of sociability, their level of assertion, and how open to change they are.
 These traits are clearly beneficial to be aware of upon commencement of employment.
 As well as providing an insight into the candidate’s tendencies in isolation, the results will also provide an idea of how they might slot into a team environment and whether they will complement, or clash, with the pre-existing team in that organisational context.